Connect with us

 As far as many speakers were concerned, IHL doesn’t need to go far to find its next president.
 Several told trustees they wanted Joe Paul, the interim president, to lead the university permanently.
 He was repeatedly likened to Aubrey Lucas, who many consider one of USM’s most beloved presidents.

-“We need someone who has Southern Miss in their soul,” said Toby Barker, the of Hattiesburg.
+“We need someone who has Southern Miss in their soul,” said Toby Barker, the mayor of Hattiesburg.
 “We’ve had that in the last three months with Dr. Paul.
 You only need to look at the positive effect that Dr. Paul has had since arriving on campus.”

 Several speakers used metaphors to convey their aspirations for the university and its next president.

-The president of the student association told trustees she’d like a president who knows that “Southern Miss is a destination … not a layover.”
-A well-known supporter of the team remarked that USM has “a good story to tell, but what we need is a storyteller for our president.”
+The president of the student government association told trustees she’d like a president who knows that “Southern Miss is a destination … not a layover.”
+A well-known supporter of the baseball team remarked that USM has “a good story to tell, but what we need is a storyteller for our president.”

 In his nine years as president, Bennett had a historic tenure at USM.
 The first Black president of the predominantly white university, he grew enrollment to more than 14,000 students, helped attain top-tier research status, and twice raised wages for the lowest-paid workers on campus.